Abathargh/moody-go/gateway/README.md

 # *gateway*

-The gateway receives data from sensors and fowards it to the services and to actuators, depending on the settings and its internal state.
+The gateway receives data from sensors and forwards it to the services and to actuators, depending on the settings and its internal state.

 ## Contents
 - [Requirements](#requirements)